mongodb-js/hadron-events/README.md

 - `WindowEvent.HIDE_SHARE_SUBMENU`: Hide share sub-menu.
 - `WindowEvent.SHARE_SCHEMA_JSON`: Share the schema as JSON.
 - `WindowEvent.RENDERER_READY`: The renderer process is ready.
+- `ElectronEvent.ALL_WINDOWS_CLOSED`: All windows are closed.
+- `ElectronEvent.READY`: Application is ready.
+- `ElectronEvent.BEFORE_QUIT`: Application is about to quit.
+- `ElectronEvent.WILL_QUIT`: Before the application starts the quit process.
+- `ElectronEvent.QUIT`: Application is quitting.

 ## Installation